edehr/edehr/docs/README.md

 Most users of the EdEHR are either students or instructors.
 All users access the EdEHR via their LMS.
 The LMS provides user authentication and authorization.
 Two other important roles are the EdEHR administrator and the education institution's LMS administrator.

+Instructors can interact with their students through the automatically managed class list.
+They can also self-promote themselves to the role of course content creator.
+This allows instructors to create and manage their healthcare educational content.

 ## Getting Started - How to explore the EdEHR

 There are three ways to explore what the EdEHR is.
-1. Using the EHR only demonstration mode available from the home page,
+1. Using the "EHR only demonstration" mode available from the home page,
-2. Working with a full EdEHR demonstration mode available by request, or
+2. Using the "Full EdEHR demonstration" mode available from the home page, or
 3. With an instance of EdEHR in combination with an LMS

 ### EHR only demonstration mode

-If you are curious and want to explore the EHR pages go to [https://edehr.org](https://edehr.org) and select the "EHR only demonstration button".
-In this demonstration mode you can
+If you are curious and want a quick peak at the EHR/LIS pages then go to [https://edehr.org](https://edehr.org) and select the "EHR only demonstration" button.
+In this demonstration mode,
-- explore some sample case studies
+- You can explore some sample case studies from two courses.
+One course is for nursing (EHR) and the other is for med lab students (LIS).
-- edit any case study (e.g. chart some medical assessment or otherwise use an EHR)
+- You can edit any case study (e.g. chart some medical assessment or otherwise use an EHR)
-- save a copy of your edits (download)
+- You can save a copy of your edits (download).
+You can later import that file back into an instance of EdEHR and/or share it with a

-### Full EdEHR demonstration
+### Full demonstration mode

-The full demonstration lets you try a complete LMS and EdEHR system.
-Contact [info@edehr.org](mailto:info@edehr.org) for a personal demonstration.
+The full demonstration lets you see how the EdEHR supports schools that use learning management systems (LMS).
+Contact [info@edehr.org](mailto:info@edehr.org) for a personal demonstration or go to [https://edehr.org](https://edehr.org) and select the "Full EdEHR demonstration" button.
+In this demonstration mode.

-The Full Demo includes
-- Simulated log into a mock LMS as one of two instructor persona or three student persona
-- LMS LTI activities
+- You can mimic logging into a very simplistic learning management system (LMS).
+- You can try out the role of student or instructor.
+(Try student first.)
+- As a student you can
+  - select an activity from one of two courses: a nursing and a med lab course
+  - explore the patient chart and add assessments or reports.
+  - submit your work for an instructor to evaluate.
+  - access your dashboard that lists all the courses and activities you've accessed.
+- As an instructor you can
+  - select an activity from one of two courses: a nursing and a med lab course
+  - review and/or modify the activity title and description
-- Establishing connections between the LMS activity and an EdEHR Learning Object
+  - explore the "Learning Object" (content) that is linked to the activity and
-- Class list management for instructors including how to review student's work and communicate with your students.
-- Student interactions with the EHR.
-This is the same as the EHR only demonstration mentioned above plus,
-  - ability to submit completed work
-  - add personal notes into a personal scratch pad
-  - etc
-- Instructors management of course content.
-More about this below.
+  - get to the Case Study which provides the patient data that the student will work with
+  - You can also access the activity's class list and review the students work.
+You can review the work in either the EHR/LIS application or in a condensed table view.
+Here you can provide guidance and/or grading directly to the students.
+- As an instructor you can also self promote yourself to be a content creator.
+This means you can
+  - Create and/or edit the properties of all Learning Objects
+  - Create and/or edit the properties of the Case Studies that are used by Learning Objects

 ## Using an EdEHR instance